QuickBlox/Documentation/docs/4_android/4_Chat/11_Contact_list.md

 <span id="Contact_list" class="on_page_navigation"></span>
 # Contact list

-In QuickBlox Android SDK contact list functionality realized via ```QBRoster```.
-Using this model you can add users to contact list, accept or reject request and perform other typical functions with contacts.
+In QuickBlox Android SDK contact list functionality is implemented via ```QBRoster```.
+Using this model you can add users to contact list, accept or reject request and perform other typical actions with contacts.

-To getting ```QBRoster``` just call:
+To get ```QBRoster``` just call:
 ```java
 QBRoster chatRoster = QBChatService.getInstance().getRoster();
 ```

 ## Contact list mode

-User A sends a request to become "friends" with user B. User B accepts the friend request.
-And now user A and B appear in each other's roster.
+Let's imagine the following situation: user A sends a request to become "friends" with user B. User B accepts the friend request.
+And now user A and
+B appear in the roster of each other.

 <br>
-But, alternatively, you can use twitter like logic.
+Alternatively, you can use "twitter like" logic.
 User A sends a presence subscription request to user B. Think about this more like following on twitter.
-User A is requesting permission to receive presence information from user B (following their presence).
-User B can accept this request, but may not be interested in receiving presence info from user B. Again, this is more like twitter following, but with the addition of required permission.
-So when user B accepts the request, this *only* means that user A will receive presence from user B. It does *not* mean that user B will receive presence from user A. Again, twitter-style, user A is now "following" user B. In diagram form, presence is flowing like this:
+User A requests permission to receive presence information from user B (following his presence).
+User B can accept this request, but may not be interested in receiving presence info from user A. So when user B accepts the request, this *only* means that user A will receive presence from user B. It does *not* mean that user B will receive presence from user A. In diagram form, presence is flowing like this:
 <br>
   A <-- B
 <br>
-Now, if B also wants to receive presence from user A, then user B must request this permission.
-And furthermore, user A must accept the request.
+Now, if B also wants to receive presence from user A, then user B should this permission.
+And furthermore, user A should accept the request.
 Just because B has granted A permission to receive presence, doesn't mean that B gets a free pass to receive presence from A.

-By default this SDK provides **twitter like** mode.
+By default this SDK provides **"twitter like"** mode.

-To enable Facebook like logic pass ```QBRoster.SubscriptionMode.mutual``` value when you are obtaining a roster:
+To enable **"Facebook like"** logic pass ```QBRoster.SubscriptionMode.mutual``` value when you are obtaining a roster:
 ```java
 QBRoster chatRoster = QBChatService.getInstance().getRoster(QBRoster.SubscriptionMode.mutual, subscriptionListener);
 ```